 How long has it been since you washed your cat's food and water bowls... or has it been too long?

-According to a Petco survey, 20% of pet parents clean their pet bowls only once a month.
-No judgement if that is you.
-By finding this article, you are interested in learning more!
+According to a Petco survey, 20% of pet parents clean their pet bowls only once per month.
+That is not nearly often enough!

-Would you let your loved ones eat off of your kitchen sponge?
+Would you let your loved ones eat off your kitchen sponge?
 No!
-As cat parents, it is your responsibility to provide clean bowls to keep your cats healthy.
+As a cat parent, it is your responsibility to provide clean bowls to keep your cats healthy.

 1. Just like human food, if cat food is left out for too long, harmful bacteria, such as E. coli, Salmonella, Staphylococcus aureus, Pasteurella multocida, Corynebacterium, Streptococcus, Enterobacteria, Neisseria, Moraxella, Bacillus, and Pseudomonas can grow.

-2. Cat bowls themselves may also be housing bacteria.
-Plastic and ceramic cat bowls can develop grooves and scratches where bacteria can hide.
+2. Cat bowls themselves may be housing bacteria.
+Plastic and ceramic cat bowls can develop grooves and scratches where bacteria like to hide.
 Even scrubbing can’t sanitize in between these tiny crevices.
-As a result, bacteria in the bowl's cracks may be transferred to your cat’s food and then to your cat during the next meal.
+As a result, bacteria in the bowl's cracks may be transferred to your cat's food and ultimately to your cat during their next meal.
+Instead, choose stainless steel cat food bowls.

 3. After mealtime, even though your cat's bowl may look empty, that doesn't mean it is clean.
 Have you ever felt slimy residue around a bowl?
-That is called biofilm.
 Biofilm occurs when bacteria from leftover food and saliva bond together.
 It can make your cat sick, and it also releases an offensive smell.
-Your cat’s sense of smell is about twenty times as strong as yours.
-And a bad smell can deter your cat from eating.
+Your cat’s sense of smell is about twenty times as strong as yours, and a bad smell can deter your cat from eating.

 Microorganisms Can Make Your Cat Sick